 Community Clinical Psychology and Licensed Specialist in School Psychology

 The Department of Psychology provides academic studies leading to the Master of Arts (M.A.) degree with two areas of concentration, Clinical-Community Psychology and School Psychology.
 The program requirement for graduation with the M.A. degree requires 60 graduate credit hours of coursework, 450 hours of practicum, and successful completion of the Comprehensive Examination.
-The Texas Higher Education Coordinating Board (THECB) approves only the awarding of the M.A. degree in Psychology with no specialization.
-The areas of concentration are optional, and students need only to meet the prerequisite 48 semester credit hours and those requirements designated in the degree plan for successful completion of the program.

 Community Clinical Psychology

 This concentration is designed for the development of students who wish to study the empirical and theoretical foundations of psychology with application to a variety of urban settings .
 This includes community, clinical, and educational institutions with a focus of serving historically disadvantaged and medically underserved communities.
 Through a combination of coursework and field experiences, the student is prepared to qualify for positions in mental health and social services agencies, junior and community colleges, or similar functions in business and industry.

 Alternately, the student may pursue a plan designed to develop research competencies which can be applied toward the investigation of problems of a psychological nature, especially those related to the improvement of life in the urban community.